 The new e-mail alarm functionality enables seamless monitoring — if a managed access point goes offline, the controller sends a text message to an administrator`s mobile phone.

 The WLAN Controller is available in all bintec Router and in the be.IP plus.
 The be.IP allow WLAN management of 4 Access Point without any additional licence.

 For up to 12 access points, the bintec RS series (RS123, RS353xx) hardware is required.
+With SW-Release 10.2.6 or higher support the RS-Series up to 48 Access Points.
 To run it, you require a WLAN controller licence on a bintec router.

 For 150 access points, a bintec RXL series hardware is required.
 To run it, you require a WLAN controller licence on RXL series.

 WLAN access point functionalities

 WLAN Controller Hardware

 The be.ip as WLAN Controller up to 4 AP handle; RSxx3 can as WLAN Controller up 48 AP (for Rel.10.2.6 or higher) handle, Rxx02 up to 72 AP, and the RXL series can handle up to 150 AP